shivangsingh26/TriNet-LSTM/README.md

 3 different tasks(got dataset from kaggle)

 NOTE : model will be trained individually on this dataset, we wont combine our datasets, also the output generated through it will also be seperate.
+But a single model will be trained and inference also will be done using that model only.

 emotion detection :